Haworthia 'Snow Scene'

 Soil: Like all Haworthias, this plant does not like its roots to remain wet for prolonged periods, so the soil should be well-drained.
 Use a commercial potting mix for succulents or make your own.

 Hardiness: This succulent likes warmer temperatures in the summer but cool in the winter.
 However, it does not like being too cold.
 H. 'Snow Scene' can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: In spring and fall, when the growth is most active, water your H. 'Snow Scene' thoroughly, then wait until the top of the soil dries out before watering again.
-Water this plant less during the winter when its growth slows down significantly.
+Watering: In spring and fall, when the growth is most active, water H. 'Snow Scene' thoroughly, then wait until the top of the soil dries out before watering again.
+Water your plant less during the winter when its growth slows down significantly.
 During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.